 - Structure – a document type can specify the order, semantics and content of a document.
 For further information, see PSML document template.

-The way content models are defined by a DTDs or schema often aligns with PageSeeder fragments.
-Mostly complete objects but still contextual based on order or hierarchy.
+The way content models are defined by a DTD or schema often aligns with PageSeeder fragments, which are mostly complete objects but still contextual, based on order or hierarchy.
 When a fragment is requested for display or edit, it is converted to HTML and converted back to XML upon submission.
-Because invalid fragments will not successfully submit, PSML documents are always valid.
+Because invalid fragments won’t successfully submit, PSML documents are always valid.

 For further examples of document validation, see Schematron.